-Why employees need empathetic HR leaders, ones who understand that it's okay not to be okay
+Employees need empathetic leaders, ones who understand that it's okay not to be okay

 If we look back on the past three years, it’s difficult to comprehend just how much has changed.
-The pandemic threw us all for a loop, with organizations scrambling to both keep their employees safe and implement new hybrid ways of working.
-One of the areas most impacted is wellness - or more specifically, the way senior management now sees wellness.
-Wellbeing is no long a "nice to have", it’s an inherent right.
+The pandemic threw us all for a loop, with organizations scrambling to both keep their employees safe and implement new, hybrid, ways of working.
+One of the areas most impacted is wellness - ore more specifically, the way senior management now sees wellness.
+Wellbeing is no long a ‘nice to have’ it’s an inherent right.

 Read more: Tesla's head of HR resigns